techidaily/site-video-capture/source/_posts/new-in-2024-affordable-high-performance-gaming-keyboards-listed.md

 ### 2.EVGA Z12

 ![evga-z12](https://images.wondershare.com/filmora/article-images/evga-z12.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Look at the EVGA Z12 if you want something even cheaper.
 The unique EVGA Waterproof rubber dome buttons are lighter to push than Corsair RBG K55 PRO XT.
 Therefore gaming isn't as responsive.
 They have a smaller pre-travel distance, which means they type more accurately.
 This is a good option if you are searching for the best gaming keyboard under 100$.